 To help fund the extension of SBRR to as many business ratepayers as possible the NI Executive is ending ‘double relief’.
 Double relief refers to business ratepayers who are receiving rate relief twice.
 Specifically SBRR and one of the following:

 - Freight and Transport Relief

-From 1st April 2013, if you receive any of the above reliefs you will no longer receive SBRR.
-You will continue to receive SBRR up until 31st March 2013 (provided there is no change in your circumstances that would affect your entitlement to the relief).
+From 1 April 2013, if you receive any of the above reliefs you will no longer receive SBRR.
+If you apply and qualify for Back in Business rate support, this will be awarded for a period of one year from your date of occupation.
+When the one year award comes to an end SBRR will be automatically awarded to the rate account.
+You will continue to receive SBRR up until 31 March 2018 (provided there is no change in your circumstances that would affect your entitlement to the relief).

 If you have a query regarding your business rates you should contact Land & Property Services.